gnosis/gnosisvpn-client/ONBOARDING.md

 #### Hoprd for Docker [macOS]

-Update the run command to inlude the port forwarding: `docker run ... -p 1422:1422/udp ...`.
+Update the `hoprd` run command to inlude the port forwarding: `docker run ... -p 1422:1422/udp ...`.

 #### Hoprd for Docker Compose [macOS]